MAINTENANCE MECHANIC SENIOR

 - Maintain grounds by performing maintenance repairs on associated gasoline operating equipment; mows lawn area; and clears roadway, parking lot and sidewalk of debris and clutter.
 Work with and/or supervise community service workers to maintain landscaped areas, flowered areas and shrubbery.

-- Perform repairs to building by replacing ceiling tiles, plaster, floor tile and concrete areas, including thresholds and doorways; and repairs doors, locks, hinges and related hardware.
+- Perform repairs to building by replacing ceiling tiles, floor tile and lighting throughout the building.
+Repairs doors, locks, hinges and related hardware.

 - Visually inspects plumbing fixtures and completes repairs.
 Corrects spills, leaks, breakage and cleans up same.